Meal, Ready-to-Eat: Vegetarian HDR and MARC

+Higher-calorie variants

 In extreme cold temperatures, the packaged wet food in MREs can freeze solid, rendering the food inedible and the heating packet insufficient.
 The Meal, Cold Weather (MCW) provides a ration similar to the MRE designed for lower temperatures than the MRE can withstand.
 Clad in white packaging, it offers a freeze-dried entree designed to be eaten with heated water, the same side ingredients as the standard MRE, and additional drink mixes to encourage additional hydration.
 The caloric and fat content of the meals is also increased.
 The MCW replaced the Ration, Cold Weather (RCW).